WinsonTruong/groundwater/README.md

 The 'Data' page in Notion explains the datasets in full detail!

 # Notebooks
-This project emphasizes EDA and visualizations and answers the questions using various tools such as Carto and random forest regressions.
+This project emphasizes EDA, visualizations, and feature selection to answers the questions using various tools such as Carto and random forest regressions.